MS Kydon Palace: Design and construction

 In total, the ship has eight decks.
 The Deck 5 is called "Androgeo" and features the reception.
 The Deck 6 is called "Atlantis", where it has an à la carte restaurant called "Yakinthos", with a capacity of 241 people, as well as a self-service restaurant called "Dionysos", with a capacity of 300 people.
 The difference between the two restaurants is that in one the passengers serve themselves, while in the other they order their meal.
 On the same deck there is a lounge called "Niovi", an Internet café, outdoor decks and a shop called "Erofili".
 In the bow there is a large lounge, the "King Radamanthys".
 There is also the VIP Lounge - Lux Cabins, with a capacity of 98 people.
 The Deck 7 is called "Zakros" and has cabins as well as airline-type seats.
 The Deck 8 is called "Zephyros" and has VIP airline-type seats, swimming pools, a sun deck and a pool bar, which are open during the summer months.
-There is also the round deck "Asterion" and the disco "Selini".
-On the same deck there is also the bridge (cockpit) of the ship.
+There is also the round deck "Asterion" and the disco "Selini"; the ship's bridge is on the same deck.

-Transfer on the Piraeus-Chania line and renaming
+In service

-In 2020, she was transferred from the Piraeus-Heraklion line to Piraeus-Chania and gained her current name.
-She was inaugurated on February 22, 2020, by the Deputy Regional Governor of Chania, N. Kalogeris.
+In 2020, she was transferred from the Piraeus-Heraklion line to Piraeus-Chania and renamed Kydon Palace after Kydon of Crete, the mythical founder of Kydonia, an ancient city of Crete in present-day Chania.
+She was inaugurated on 22 February 2020, by the Deputy Regional Governor of Chania, N. Kalogeris.
 A second inauguration ceremony took place on July 25 of the same year, in the presence of the Greek Minister of Shipping and Island Policy, Giannis Plakiotakis and the president of the Grimaldi Group, Emanuel Grimaldi.